Antonio López Peláez: Biography

 In a society of digital natives, he has highlighted the relationship between late emancipation and the crisis of legitimacy of democratic institutions.
 Within his contributions to digital social work, he has highlighted how technological innovations transform welfare systems, and how digital innovation has become a key tool to address humanitarian crises.
 During the COVID-19 pandemic, he launched in March 2020 the first Spanish-language YouTube channel on Digital Social Work, which has been recognized as a means "of sharing information and disseminating guidance for social work practice and innovative interventions".
 In 2022, he served as co-Chair of The Joint World Conference on Social Work, Education and Social Development (SWESD2022) (Seoul, 26–28 October 2022), under the theme "Redefining Social Policy and Social Work Practice in a Post-Pandemic Society: Social Welfare Programs and Social Work Education at a Crossroads".
 In 2023, his article "Food security and social protection in times of COVID-19" has become the Top Trending article in the International Social Work Journal.
+In 2023 he co-edited with Gloria Kirwan The Routledge International Handbook of Digital Social Work, which "offers a unique intersection of social work, technology, and ethics, especially timely given the COVID-19 pandemic's acceleration of digital methods in professional practices", paying special attention to "digitalization in the field of social services and social work".
+In this regard, it offers "insights into the concrete experiences of social workers and service users benefiting from digitalization and suffering as a result of this".
+On May 5, 2025, Professor Antonio López Peláez gave the Friedlander Lecture at the University of California Berkeley Social Welfare (an annual guest lecture sponsored by the Professor Walter Friedlander Fund that recognizes an internationally prominent professor in the social sciences), entitled: Digital Social Work: coping with digital vulnerability in times of AI.